deduce-dev/dac-man/docs/plugins-docs/from-scratch.md

 ```

 At this point, the `DacmanRecord` objects are not yet capable of supporting
 our specific file format.
-We enable this by creating a specialized Adaptor class.
+This leads us to create a specialized
+Adaptor class, which we discussed in the next section.

 ### Creating an Adaptor for a custom file format